 The former District 16 Police Station at 951 Boylston Street was designed in the Richardson Romanesque style in 1886 by Boston City Architect Arthur H. Vinal.
 The first combined police and fire station in Boston, it was originally designed to include prison holding cells, office space, and stables.
 In 1976, Graham Gund re-adapted the space with extensive renovations for the Institute for Contemporary Art, which inhabited the building through 2007.
 These renovations included covering structural details, removing virtually all of the interior details of the original police station, and redesigning the entire interior.

-In 2012, the Boston Architectural College completed their rehabilitation of the building, which they adapted into a state-of-the-art educational facility for teaching, exhibition, and fostering community among the students, faculty, and public.
-Students in the Historic Preservation program were able to get hands-on experience renovating the building.
+In 2012, The Boston Architectural College completed their rehabilitation of the building, which they adapted into a state-of-the-art educational facility for teaching, exhibition, and fostering community among the students, faculty, and public.
+Students in the historic preservation program were able to get hands-on experience renovating the building.
 Through their work, they uncovered brick walls, roof rafters in the top floor, and a terracotta oven mantle.
 The aspects of the building's interior that were able to be saved were completely restored, while the unsalvageable details were closely replicated.
-A new, intricate sign that features scalloped, separately-lit letters was approved by the Back Bay Historical Commission.
-Extensive updates to the exterior are modern without detracting from the building's history, allowing various stages of architectural design to co-exist harmoniously.
-The building was also successfully linked with the BAC's facility on Newbury Street.
+A new sign that features scalloped, separately-lit typography was approved by the Back Bay Historical Commission.
+Extensive updates to the exterior are modern without detracting from the building's history, allowing various stages of architectural design to coexist harmoniously.
+The building was also successfully linked with the BAC's existing building at 320 Newbury Street.

 "Through several uses, District 16 has stood the test of time, ever adaptable but always a remarkable gem of a building of a distinctive character," said Greg Galer, executive director of the Boston Preservation Alliance.
 "Now beautifully restored by our colleagues at the BAC, District 16 is ready for future generations."